 Water gardening: in containers

-If you use a half barrel, you'll need to line it with plastic to prevent toxins from oozing from the wood and contaminating the water.
+1. Locate a large container that can hold water.
+Many garden centers and nurseries carry containers made for water gardening or you can use a half barrel.
+If you use a half barrel, line it with plastic to prevent toxins in the wood from contaminating the water.

 Aquatic plants won't over-winter in a small container.
-You'll need to bring tropical plants indoors prior to the first frost, and keep hardy plants cool, but don't allow them to freeze or dry out.
+Bring tropical plants indoors prior to the first frost, and keep hardy plants cool, but don't allow them to freeze or dry out.

 Do you have a question?
 Try Ask an Expert!